cube-js/cube/docs/content/Configuration/Downstream/Tableau.md

 permalink: /config/downstream/tableau
 ---

-You can connect to Cube from Tableau, a visual analytics platform, using the [Cube SQL API][ref-sql-api].

 <InfoBox>

 The SQL API and Extended Support for BI Tools workshop is on June 22nd at 9-10:30 am PT!
 You'll have the opportunity to learn the latest on Cube's [SQL API](https://cube.dev/blog/expanded-bi-support/).